-We have audited the accompanying financial report, being a special purpose financial report, of Peer Based Harm Reduction WA Inc ('the Association'), which comprises the Statement of financial position as at 30 June 2020, and the Statement of profit or loss and other comprehensive income, the Statement of changes in equity and the Statement of cash flows for the year ended on that date, a summary of significant accounting policies, other explanatory notes and the directors' declaration of the Association.
+We have audited the financial report, being a special purpose financial report, of Peer Based Harm Reduction WA Inc. ('the Association'), which comprises the statement of financial position as at 30 June 2022, the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the Committee members' declaration.

-In our opinion:

-The financial report of the Peer Based Harm Reduction WA Inc is prepared in accordance with Division 60 of the Australian Charities and Not-for-profits Commission Act 2012 and the Associations Incorporation Act (WA) 2015, including:
+In our opinion, the accompanying financial report of Peer Based Harm Reduction WA Inc., is in accordance with Division 60 of the Australian Charities and Not-for-profits Commission Act 2012 and the Associations Incorporation Act (WA) 2015, including:

-- i) giving a true and fair view of the Association's financial position as at 30 June 2020 and of its performance for the year ended on that date; - ii) complying with Australian Accounting Standards to the extent described in Notes 1 to 4 of the financial statements and Division 60 the Australian Charities and Not-for-profits Commission Regulation 2013 and the Associations Incorporation Act (WA) 2015.
+- giving a true and fair view of the Association's financial position as at 30 June 2022 and of its financial performance for the year then ended; and - complying with Australian Accounting Standards to the extent described in Note 1 and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013 and the Associations Incorporation Act (WA) 2015.